-Its new 9-story, 600,000+ sq. ft. building accommodates 2,000 employees, and for the first time combines McDonald’s U.S. Operations, Global Operations, and Hamburger University in a single location.
-The inspiration for the modern environment came directly from the company’s food products, but with a twist.
+McDonald’s new 9-story, 600,000+ sq. ft. building accommodates 2,000 employees, and for the first time combines McDonald’s U.S. Operations, Global Operations, and Hamburger University in a single location.
+According to David Vilkama, McDonald’s Global Creative Design Lead, the inspiration for the modern environment came directly from the company’s food products, but with a twist.
 Abstractions of these references are what uniquely permeate each floor.

 “It was a balance of doing something very modern and progressive but at the same token doing something that had enough touches of history or touches of nostalgia that people felt like they were coming back home.”
 Vilkama notes employees are enamored with the environment’s energy and opportunities for collaboration.